Svechnikov helps Hurricanes rally past Blackhawks 6-3

 RALEIGH, N.C.
+(AP) — Carolina’s top line is rolling now with Teuvo Teravainen back from a lengthy absence.

+It’s a key reason why the Hurricanes are surging toward the postseason in pursuit of the Presidents’ Trophy.

-(AP) — Andrei Svechnikov ended an eight-game goal drought by scoring twice to help the Carolina Hurricanes beat the Chicago Blackhawks 6-3 on Tuesday night.
+Andrei Svechnikov ended an eight-game goal drought by scoring twice in Carolina’s 6-3 win against the Chicago Blackhawks on Tuesday night, keeping the Hurricanes in control of the race for home-ice advantage throughout the playoffs.

-Svechnikov also had an assist on Teuvo Teravainen’s third-period goal for the Hurricanes, who had to battle and erase a 2-0 deficit to maintain momentum toward winning the franchise’s first Presidents’ Trophy.
+Svechnikov also had an assist on Teravainen’s third-period goal for the Hurricanes, who rallied from a 2-0 deficit.
 Teravainen also had a three-point game, assisting on both of Svechnikov’s goals.
-And Sebastian Aho followed his hat trick in Monday’s win against the Blackhawks with a pair of third-period assists, a reminder of how good Carolina’s top line can be when it gets rolling.
+The line’s third member, Sebastian Aho, followed his hat trick in Monday’s win against the Blackhawks with a pair of third-period assists to push his point streak to nine games.

+It’s a reminder of just how good Carolina’s top line can be now that Teravainen is back after missing 32 of 33 because of a concussion.

+“They’re not the biggest, not the most physical line,” said Carolina defenseman Jaccob Slavin, who had two assists.
+“But their hockey sense is through the roof and obviously their skill is with the best of them.”

 Nino Niederreiter scored twice and joined Martin Necas with an empty-net goal to clinch this one, while Petr Mrazek finished with 27 saves in his first appearance in nearly two weeks after suffering a lower-body injury.